 You may also know that it’s up to 5 times more expensive to acquire a new customer than to retain an existing one.
-Thus, you should do everything possible to maintain the list with consistent numbers.
-As email marketing will drive far more conversions than other marketing channels, it has never been more important to reduce the unsubscribe rates as much as you can.
+Thus, you should do everything possible to maintain the list with consistent numbers, and reduce email unsubscribe rates successfully - but keeping people engaged with your content.
+As email marketing will drive far more conversions than other marketing channels, it has never been more important to reduce email unsubscribe rates as much as you can.

 Whatever you do, you cannot stop people from unsubscribing to your services, it’s against the law.
 Even if you persist, you can become annoying and people may report your campaigns as spam.
 Therefore, you can damage your sender reputation considerably.
 We’ve covered how to avoid sender reputation in this article.
 For those that want to go, you can make unsubscribing easy.
 In certain cases, they may even come back.